Franky-G/AirportApplication/README.md

 get more out of each team member.
 If the team has a plan going into each project each member of the team will know what they have to do.
 The team would like to have meetings outside of class through Discord or MS Teams.
 Whenever the team feels like a meeting needs to happen it will.
 Oustide of class the team should meet at least three times per week.
 Depending on the scenario the team may need to meet more or less and we can adjust off that.

+The team will make decisions together and uniformly with respect to the project throughout the semester.
+If conflicts arise the team will discuss concerns or problems as necessary.
+The team should bring it up in a discussion and express opinions to find a middle ground again.
+In the case of concerns with regards to distribution of workloads a team meeting will be facilatated to rectify and resolve any issues.